plushexe351/iPodSimulator/README.md

 ## Key Features

-- Sleep/Wake with animated bootscren
+- Sleep / Wake with animated bootscreen
 - Play and browse through songs with an iPod like experience
 - Use buttons on screen to Forward/Previous/Play/Pause/Shuffle songs
 - There is Keyboard support as well.
 Check the instruction panel to check key binding